lildude/gonefora.run/_posts/2016-07-04-week-in-review-27-jun-3-jul-16.md

 Nothing much to report on this week.
 I landed back in Blighty nice and early on Monday morning, and whilst sooo tempted to go straight to sleep, I managed to keep myself awake with a bit of work and then a nice easy run.

 The rest of the week has been about getting my mileage back up with a lot of longish easy runs.
-If there's anything to report, it's that I drank waaaay too much beer towards the end of the week :blush: which only seemed to really affect the end of my long run on Sunday.
+If there's anything to report, it's that I drank waaaay too much beer towards the end of the week 😊 which only seemed to really affect the end of my long run on Sunday.

 Please to drink a lot less next week as the mileage is taking another step up.